dovrosenberg/adhoc-reporter/README.md

 * Add some tests for package maintenance
 * More to come once those are done

+## Other things perhaps it should do (but not even on the roadmap yet)
+* Make UI more template driven for better visual integration into Meteor apps

 ## Known bugs
 * Doesn't support user selecting collections that can be added to the join in more than one place
+* Doesn't support removing fields from the report

 ## Getting Started